Thilina-silva/QUANTUM-CHAT/README.md

 # AI Chat Platform

-A simple, static website that allows users to interact with ChatGPT through a clean and intuitive interface.
+A simple, static website that allows users to interact with Cohere through a clean and intuitive interface.

 ## Features